-Meetings with over a thousand participants - and an equal number of observers - will always be challenging.
-There are very many views to be expressed.
-Everybody wants to have his/her say but there is not enough time.
-Participants can feel neglected and get frustrated when the Chair does not include them in the list of speakers.
+33. Meetings with over a thousand participants - and an equal number of observers - will always be challenging.
+There are very many views to be expressed in a limited amount of time.
+Participants can feel neglected, for example, when the Chair does not include them in the list of speakers due to time constraints.